Ecuador cuts Assange's embassy internet

 It comes after Mr Assange questioned accusations that Moscow was responsible for the poisoning of a Russian ex-spy and his daughter in the UK on 4 March.

-Mr Assange was granted political asylum at the Ecuadorian embassy in 2012.
+Mr Assange was granted political asylum at the Ecuadorean embassy in 2012.

 He was initially staying in London to avoid extradition to Sweden to face questioning over allegations of sex crimes, which the 46-year-old has always denied.